IngeniousNL/easter-egg-challenge/README.md

   }
   ```
 - The code is written in Java
-- The code can be found in a Fork of the repo at ...
+- The code can be found at GitHub and Fork the repo from https://github.com/SogetiEasterEgg/easter-egg-challenge
-- This fork is shared with ... before 29-03-2021
+- This fork is shared with eastereggcompetition.nl@sogeti.com before 29-03-2021

 ---